DavidVujic/pythonic-railway/README.md

 ```

 The `tracks` decorator will turn the `get_headers` function into a two-tracked railway,
 by wrapping the function call.
-If the code in the function causes an Exception,
+If the code in the function causes an 💥 Exception 💥 (such as an IndexError or TypeError),
 an object of `Fail` type will be returned.
 The following functions will be bypassed when a `Fail`
 object is passed in as an argument.